 Traditionally, security solutions for business such as virus protection and spam filtering were delivered locally by appliances with in-house responsibility to ensure that all security updates and policies were properly installed and maintained.
 This of course involved upfront costs in hardware and ongoing costs for software licences.

 Rather than managing security in-house, companies can now rely on Security-as-a-Service where solutions are delivered via a web browser from a specialist cloud provider.

-Understanding the abbreviations SaaS and SecaaS
+SaaS and SecaaS

 Like many phrases related to cloud technology, Security-as-a-Service is a relatively new expression.
 In some instances it is abbreviated to SaaS.
 However this may cause confusion because SaaS can also refer to Software-as-a-Service (and it’s a sub-category in any case).
 In other instances it is referred to as Secaas.